syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Multiple-selection.md

 * `CornerRadius` - sets the corner radius for the token.

-* `DeleteButtonPlacement` - DeleteButtonPlacement property in `TokenSettings` allows the user to change the delete button position in token either in `Left` or `Right`.
-By default, it arranges in right side.
+* `DeleteButtonPlacement` - Allows you change the position of delete button in token to either `Left` or `Right`.
+By default, it is set to the right.

 {% tabs %}